AVerteC/c-asgn0/README_asgn2.md

   ```sh
   $ make
   ```
-* To build split only:
+* To build httpserver only:
   ```sh
   $ make httpserver
   ```